vosonlab/voson.tcn/README.md

 ```

 The `tcn_threads` function produces a named list comprising a dataframe
-with tweets and metadata and a dataframe of users metadata. *Note: If
+with tweets and metadata and a dataframe of users metadata.

-using the standard product track only recent search API requests can be
+*Note: If using the standard product track only recent search API
-performed.
-No tweets older than 7 days will be collected in the
+requests can be performed.
+No tweets older than 7 days will be collected
-conversation search.
-The tweets and any directly referenced tweets for
+in the conversation search.
+The tweets and any directly referenced
-the tweet id’s provided will still be collected however.*
+tweets for the tweet id’s provided will still be collected however.*

+*Note: When specifying start and end times note that the API returns
+tweet created dates in `2021-03-17T00:00:00.000Z` format, however API
+requests require the shorter `2021-03-17T00:00:00Z` format.*

 ``` r
 names(tweets)